nshakedsl/Pitputit3/README.md

 1. Settings page
 2. Contacts page

-##### Please upload low quality images otherwise the pictures will not upload properly
+##### Please upload low quality images otherwise the pictures will not upload properly!

 This project is created in Android and React App for chatting between different users.
 We called the website Pitputit, which is similar to the Hebrew word for "to chat" or "to talk".